 The post How Hardware-Hacking Musicians Turn Tech into a Symphony appeared first on iQ by Intel.

-Building Trust in Autonomous Vehicles: Active Safety Systems Must Converge with In-Vehicle Infotainment
+Building Trust in Connected Vehicles: Active Safety Systems Must Converge with In-Vehicle Infotainment

-The post Building Trust in Autonomous Vehicles: Active Safety Systems Must Converge with In-Vehicle Infotainment appeared first on IoT@Intel.
+The post Building Trust in Connected Vehicles: Active Safety Systems Must Converge with In-Vehicle Infotainment appeared first on IoT@Intel.

 In the Salad Bowl, Silicon Prairie and other top producing farmlands of the world, attention is turning to technology and education to bring agriculture into the Digital Age.
 California’s first tech pioneers didn’t innovate in a garage.
 They worked out of a barn.
 These early risk-takers aggressively developed effective farming tools in the 1800s, turning California into an … Continued